Edward Thorndike: Development of law of effect

 Thorndike's research focused on instrumental learning, which means that learning is developed from the organism doing something.
 For example, he placed a cat inside a wooden box.
 The cat would use various methods while trying to get out, but nothing would work until it hit the lever.
 Afterwards, Thorndike tried placing the cat inside the wooden box again.
 This time, the cat was able to hit the lever quickly and succeeded in getting out from the box.

 At first, Thorndike emphasized the importance of dissatisfaction stemming from failure as equal to the reward of satisfaction with success, though in his experiments and trials on humans he came to conclude that reward is a much more effective motivator than punishment.
 He also emphasized that the satisfaction must come immediately after the success, or the lesson would not sink in.

-Eugenic views
+Eugenics

 Thorndike was a proponent of eugenics.
 He argued that "selective breeding can alter man's capacity to learn, to keep sane, to cherish justice or to be happy.
 There is no more certain and economical a way to improve man's environment as to improve his nature."
+He stated:I hope to have made it clear that we have much to learn about eugenics, and also that we already know enough to justify us in providing for the original intellect and character of man in the future with a higher, purer source than the muddy streams of the past.
+If it is our duty to improve the face of the world and human customs and traditions, so that men unborn may live in better conditions, it is doubly our duty to improve the original natures of these men themselves.
+For there is no surer means of improving the conditions of life.